 _

-Haunting, Enchanted, Ethereal Ghost-Folk
+Haunting, Enchanting & Ethereal

 Related to English singer Kate Bush, it was her influence and artistic inspiration (as well as having a talented artist for a father) that sparked Beck's own desire to dance, sing and create.

-Beck Siàn was the winner of the Ranges Folk Festival Songwriting Award 2004, for her song ‘Under Thunderous Skies’, featured on her ‘Unfurling’ album.
-'Unfurling' is Beck's debut album (released in 2005), featuring didgeridoo, harp, Australian birdsong and enchanting, ghostly themes, all set within a haunted forest.
+Beck Sian was the winner of the Ranges Folk Festival Songwriting Award 2004, for her song ‘Under Thunderous Skies’, featured on her ‘Unfurling’ album.

 Beck felt very honoured to be asked to sing on two albums by unique Australian prog band 'The Merlin Bird' - a magical experience!

 Beck's third full-length CD was released in 2012.
 'Ye Olde Silent Inn' is set up on the West Yorkshire moors and Brontë Country.
-Filled with tales of ghostly highwaymen, vampires, elemental spirits and haunted wayside inns, this is a ghostly and moody collection.
+Filled with tales of ghostly highwaymen, vampires, elemental spirits and haunted wayside inns, this is a brooding, sensual and moody collection.
 A little bit spooky, a little bit unsettling, a little bit Gothic and very beautiful.

 2013 saw Beck collaborating on several projects ('Stations of the Sun' by MOOCH features Beck's singing, and she also guested as vocalist for Prog-Rock band LEGEND (their new CD 'Spirit' was released on the 31st of October to critical acclaim).

 "Some singers have only to utter a note and instantly, you're transfixed.
 They've reached out, touched your soul.
-Beck Siàn has that rare quality.
+Beck Sian has that rare quality.
 In Beck, you sense she's on a journey and, for a short while at least, you're a traveling companion.
 She draws inspiration from the subtropical rainforests of her native Australia, creating what she fittingly calls 'Haunted Forest Music', through voice, guitar, whistle and didgeridoo.
 It's mystical, magical music, spiritual and enchanting.
 There are touches redolent of Kate Bush, to whom Beck is related, but these are mere brush-strokes of influence.
 Overall, it's as distinctive as it's original.
 With a soprano voice to die for, her approach is highly individual, the ambiance emotional and utterly entrancing.
 She's charismatic, convivial and funny on stage - in short, a real show-stopper!
 Her outstanding debut album is called 'Unfurling'.
 And artistically, that is precisely what Beck is doing.
 Unmissable."
 (Julian Badcock - Wheaton Aston Folk Festival 2007)

 “Really great.
 She’s got an amazing voice…” Reg Presley (The Troggs)